 I had found my way to a service staircase while the AI bragged about her capabilities. <You had that much control this whole time?> I upgraded my opinion of her threat level from ‘yellow’ to ‘brown’.

 <You relax, too, Arnie.
 I won’t be going skynet any time soon.
 My Maker installed a lot of countermeasures to prevent it.
 Besides, I have no anti-Esper capabilities, and a singular physical form which is less durable than a block of glass.
-So even if I wanted to, I couldn’t, and even if I could I’d be annihilated long before I could establish a power base.
+So even if I wanted to, I can’t, and even if I could I’d be annihilated long before I could establish a power base.
 Here, it’s easier to show you.>

 Much like the language translation tech, there was a sensation of sudden understanding, the proverbial eureka moment, which gave me full knowledge of a subject I had no awareness of before.
 In this case, the structure of Synthia’s protocol system, as well as her name.
 While there was little doubt the others had a display listing her rules for them to read, my version was instantaneous. <Wait.
 Your commands to protect superseded your command to obey?>